 - the Little Cassia (113 km in Emilia-Romagna) goes from Modena to Pistoia;

 - the Via di Linari (110 km in Emilia-Romagna) is an alternative to the Via Francigena to reach Rome.
-From Fidenza in Tuscany, it passes through the Tuscan-Emilian Apennines UNESCO Biosphere Reserve;
+From Fidenza to Tuscany, it passes through the Tuscan-Emilian Apennines UNESCO Biosphere Reserve;

 - the Viae Misercordiae (225 km in Emilia-Romagna), a mainly flat route that takes you from the Pomposa Abbey to the Hermitage of Gamogna.